Earth Molded Concrete Sculpture:

 the least during or after curing.
 If a relatively wet mix is left to cure without

-de-watering, compacting or patting, then increased shrinkage of the wet areas
+de-watering, compacting or patting, then increased shrinkage of the wet volumes

 will occur during the cure, (hardening of cement).
 However, if a simple birdbath